 Some of these home remedies haven’t been extensively studied or proven effective.
 Instead, most of the support is anecdotal.
 Not all of these home remedies for dry cough are appropriate for babies and children.

 Menthol cough drops are available at most drugstores.
 These medicated lozenges contain compounds from the mint family.
 They have a powerful cooling effect that soothes irritated tissue and relaxes the cough reflex.

 A humidifier is a machine that adds moisture to the air.
-Dry air, which is common in heated homes, further aggravates inflamed throat tissue.
-Try using a humidifier in your bedroom at night to make you more comfortable and help you heal faster.
+Dry air, which is common in heated homes, can aggravate inflamed throat tissue.

 Soup, broth, tea, or another hot beverage

-Mix 1/2 teaspoon of salt into an 8-ounce glass of warm water and take a sip.
+To make a saltwater gargle, mix 1/2 teaspoon of salt into an 8-ounce glass of warm water and take a sip.
 Tilt your head back and gargle gently for 30 seconds, then spit.
-Never swallow salt water.
+Never swallow the salt water.

 Many herbs have anti-inflammatory properties that may help reduce the swelling in your throat.

 Herbs are also chock-full of antioxidants, which can help boost your immune system.